wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.18 =
+* Fixed bug which prevented users from signing up for jobs.
+* Phase 1 of overhauled Event Model is complete.
+The new Event Model introduces the concept of Event Groups.
+Events are now defined in the context of an Event Group.
+Swim meets currently do not have any connection to Events but that will chance in a release fairly shortly in Phase 2.
+* Added ability to import events from a Hy-tek Events File (.hyv) into an Event Group.
+* Added ability to delete all events from an Event Group.
+* Changed Google Maps API Key from required to optional.
+If the API key hasn't been entered, wp-SwimTeam will now gracefully work without it.

 = 1.17 =
 * Fixed bug with unsupported action on Swimmer Tab introduced with changes to action bar in 1.16.